TL;DR: Understand how Elevance Health Employee Benefits and policy shifts could affect your retirement. Start planning now for a confident future.

 - Social Security may be taxed too, depending on your total income.
 If you receive both a pension and 401k distributions, up to 85% of your Social Security benefits could be taxed.

-- You may need to coordinate the timing, so you know which income source to lean on during your retirement.
+- You may need to coordinate timing, so you know which income source to lean on during your retirement.
 Working with a retirement planner can help you with this.

 - You can set up additional retirement accounts and income sources, like annuities and Roth IRAs to supplement your Elevance Health employee benefits.